 Commercial growers often use neem oil to kill pests on vegetables before harvest.
 It’s also an effective way to use it in home gardens to prevent pest control.

 It works in various ways to keep insects, including potato bugs, away from your plants.
-Neem oil contains Azadirachtin that degrade the potato bug exoskeleton resulting in it drying out and die.
+Neem oil contains Azadirachtin that degrades the potato bug exoskeleton resulting in it drying out and die.

 Because of its high potency, it’s available in the pre-mixed solution to spray it directly on potato bug or spray it on the plant to repel bugs.